 Careful review of each revised document prior to submission can prevent unnecessary delays.

-Unless the change is very minor, each Amendment should be accompanies by a Cover Letter that explains what is being changed and why it is being changed.
+Unless the change is very minor, each Amendment should be accompanied by a Cover Letter that explains what is being changed and why it is being changed.
 The IRB provides an Amendment Cover Letter template that investigators can use to explain the changes they are proposing.
 The box one the right outlines the typical content for a cover letter.

 Not infrequently an amendment involves a new request for a waiver of consent, assent, HIPAA or documentation of consent.
 When a new waiver is requested, the IRB needs to have a complete discussion of the justification for the new waiver.